 Print-on-demand is a relatively recent trend, making it easier for artists, writers, and designers to sell physical products.
 However, print-on-demand isn’t restricted to small creatives.
 Even Amazon uses it for niche or less popular works.
 It is a way of keeping books and other printed items in existence that would otherwise have gone out of print long ago and been uneconomic for an entirely new print run.

-Grand View Research found the global print-on-demand market size valued at $4.90 billion in 2021, and they expected it to show a compound annual growth rate (CAGR) of 26.1% from 2022 to 2030.
+Grand View Research found the global print-on-demand market size was valued at $4.90 billion in 2021, and they expected it to show a compound annual growth rate (CAGR) of 26.1% from 2022 to 2030.

 Print on Demand products aren’t just books.
 They can be anything that involves printing – even something like a custom-designed coffee mug or a backpack with a particular design.
 First, you place these products on an online marketplace.
 Then, when a customer places an order, you send an order to your print-on-demand supplier for printing.
 Finally, they package the product and ship it directly to your customer.